 You have to look at the facts to see why Gen X, Y and Z should seriously consider changing their name to “Generation Why!” and start demanding “Why!” these things have been inflicted upon them without their consent.
 Here are just a few examples:

 Since 1967, our national debt has grown 3 times faster than our Gross Domestic Product.
 Debt has gone up 63 times vs. just 20 times for GDP.
 Today, it is rising even faster.
 Meanwhile, youth unemployment has soared to record highs.
 Yet the biggest burden of all that debt will fall on today's young people as the Boomers slide into retirement.

-Today's young adults are leaving college with student loan debtas high as$40,000 to $100,000.
-That's even bigger than their parents' first mortgages when they started out.
+Today's young adults are leaving college with student loan debtas high as$100,000 or more.
+That's more than their parents' first mortgages when they started out.
 Such debt forces young people to postpone starting a family and buying a home by a decade or more.
-Then we wonder why housing hasn't fully recovered.

 Liberal free trade policies have sent millions of jobs overseas while technology has eliminated millions more, reducing demand for all but the most highly skilled technical workers.
 Meanwhile, colleges keep turning out social studies majors, while illegal immigration floods the market for unskilled workers.
-That leaves many no place to turn but part-time jobs and a spare room in their parents' basement.
+It is not all that unusual for young people years out of college to be working for close to minimum wage.

 The Federal Reserve keeps the stock market climbing with low interest rates, while ordinary folks get crushed between low interest on savings and sky high credit card rates.
 For banks and the financial markets, it's win-win, but for Main Street and small business, it is lose-lose.
 How can this new generation survive in this environment?

-Dog-eat-dog competition between big box retailers and internet monoliths make it impossible for many small businesses to survive and prosper, while COVID shutdowns have wiped out many more.
-The result is less competition and fewer job opportunities for all.
+Dog-eat-dog competition between big box retailers and internet monoliths make it difficult for many small businesses to survive and prosper, while COVID shutdowns have wiped out many more.
+The result is fewer job opportunities for all.